Do you have a showroom?

 Will I have to decide there and then?

 No, you won’t.
-Stormclad’s quotes are valid for up to 6 months so decisions can be made in the time span that you’re comfortable with.
+Stormclad’s quotes are valid for up to 6 months, so decisions can be made within a time span that you’re comfortable with.

 What happens when the Designer leaves?
 What do I need to do?

-If you would like to take up your quote please contact your local Sales Manager to arrange for your Designer to visit you and finalise your paperwork.
+If you want to go ahead with the quote, please contact your local Sales Manager to arrange for a Designer to visit and finalise the paperwork.

-I’ve had a problem with my Stormclad product.
-What do I do?
+I have a problem with my Stormclad installation.
+What should I do?